vasilionjea/lofi-dx/README.md

 (_in progress_) A client side query tokenizer, parser, and [inverted index](https://en.wikipedia.org/wiki/Inverted_index).
 Stopwords like _an, the, it, is_ are filtered out from search queries and the index.
 The purpose of this is to allow making queries like `+jaguar speed "south america" -car` in a client side application (think offline PWA).

-* A `+` indicates a required term and it will result only in documents which have that term but may also contain other terms indicated by your query.
+* A `+` indicates a required term and it will result only in documents which have that term but may also contain other terms indicated in your query.
 * A `-` indicates term exclusion and it will result in documents that don't have that term.
 * A quoted string such as `"south america"` indicates an exact phrase.
 A `+` or `-` can be added in front of phrases: `+"foo bar"` `-"biz baz"`
 * Simple terms like `software engineer` will result in documents that may have either one or both terms, but not necessarily as a phrase.